raceintospace/raceintospace/doc/manual/manual.md

 This is the distribution point for your spacepeople.
 From here you can send them to a capsule or shuttle program, or to Advanced Training.
 Leaving the Transfer Astronaut/Cosmonaut button selected, press the button for where you want the highlighted person to go.
 To follow them there, or go somewhere else, select the Facility Transfer button and click on your destination.
 Note that here and in many other places, your veterans will show the number of missions they've flown.
 This can help you keep track of your veteran versus unflown spacepeople.

+![Jupiter Program Screen](image_24.png)

 ### Capsule/Shuttle Program

-![Jupiter Program Screen](image_24.png)

 You can reach this screen from the Astronaut Complex / Cosmonaut Center, or by clicking on the appropriate building in the spaceport.
 Here you can assign people to crews, once you've sent them here.
-You can also break and reassign crews as needed.
+You can also break and reassign them as needed.

 Flight Crews shown in blue lettering in the bottom right are assigned to a mission for this turn, and cannot be broken without scrubbing the flight in Mission Control or the VAB/VIB.
 Crews showing in green have been assigned to a flight next turn and also cannot be broken here—to do so you must first cancel their flight(s) in Future Missions.